AlexDikelsky/PlantBQN/README.md

-Programming language for finite group theory
+Array language for math

-WIP, but sort of follows https://github.com/AlexDikelsky/jmod, without implicit maps, but with records and hopefully defining groups at runtime.
-Hopefully will allow simplifying expressions given a few relations.
+WIP, but hopefully will include some of the core BQN features plus modular arithmetic, and a way to pattern match on a number mod n, plus exhaustive pattern guarantees.
+Will use Lisp syntax for now, but only monads or dyads.